Grand Chalet: Notable hoteliers

-Devenish & Scott era
+Devenish and Scott era

 The south façade of the Hotel Grand Chalet on a postcard from the pre-World War I period.
-In 1908, Miss Scott, who later became co-hotelier, came to the Grand Chalet for the first time as an 8-year-old.
+In 1908, Phyllis Scott, who later became co-hotelier, came to the Grand Chalet for the first time as an 8-year-old.
 She lived permanently in the Grand Chalet with her mother and sister.
 During World War I, however, they lived in England, but returned in 1925.
 Among the proud possessions retained by Antoine Devenish, the last hotelier, after selling the Grand Chalet in 1976 was the hotel's guest book, which contains many historical entries, such as those by Victor Hugo and his family.

-It was not until Antoine Devenish and his business partner Miss Scott purchased the Grand Chalet in 1951 that the hotel's commercial success returned.
+It was not until Antoine Devenish, called Tony, and his business partner Phyllis Scott purchased the Grand Chalet in 1951 that the hotel's commercial success returned.
 Antoine Devenish, who came from South Africa, was already familiar with the Hotel Grand Chalet.
 He had first visited it in 1928, as a twelve-year-old.
-Miss Scott was also already very familiar with the Grand Chalet.
+Phyllis Scott was also already very familiar with the Grand Chalet.
 She had been a regular guest and even a permanent tenant at the Hotel Grand Chalet since before World War I. The families Devenish and Scott already knew each other.
 They were close friends.
-Antoine Devenish and Miss Scott reopened the Hotel Grand Chalet on Easter 1952.
+Antoine Devenish and Phyllis Scott reopened the Hotel Grand Chalet on Easter 1952.

-Antoine Devenish and his business partner shared the workload, with Miss Scott primarily responsible for the food.
+Antoine Devenish and his business partner shared the workload, with Phyllis Scott primarily responsible for the food.
 The kitchen was her domain, for which she was widely known and appreciated.
-The most striking architectural change during the Devenish & Scott era at the Grand Chalet are the dormer windows installed in 1953.
+The most striking architectural change during the Devenish and Scott era at the Grand Chalet are the dormer windows installed in 1953.
 Furthermore, a new kitchen, an oil heating and running water in the hotel rooms were installed.
 Part of the roof was also replaced.

 The Hotel Grand Chalet has always had many regular guests.
 In addition to primarily British and American guests, there were also Swiss guests, particularly from Basel, who enjoyed practicing their English with the other Anglo-Saxon guests, as English was the unofficial language at the Grand Chalet.
 In the afternoon, many people were having tea on the gallery or the veranda below, or in the parlor.
 And everyone was chatting in English.